dunglas/mercure/docs/ecosystem/help.md

 ## Training

-[Masterclass](https://masterclass.les-tilleuls.coop) organizes [official training sessions about the Mercure protocol](https://masterclass.les-tilleuls.coop/en/trainings/discover-mercure) (available in English and in French).
+Les-Tilleuls.coop also organizes [official training sessions about the Mercure protocol](https://les-tilleuls.coop/en/masterclass/trainings/introduction-to-mercure) (available in English and in French).